 Lean on your brand, communicate consistently, and demonstrate your expertise.
 Prepare case studies or other research that support the quality of your product.

-For physical products, quality is often determined by its exceptional performance.
-This includes, but isn’t limited to, the way it is made, how long it lasts, and whether it is free from errors or glitches.
+For physical products, exceptional performance often determines quality.
+Product performance includes, but isn’t limited to, the manufacturing process, how long it lasts, and whether it is free from errors or glitches.

-For services, quality is tied to expertise.
+For services, there is a link between quality and expertise.
 The better you are at what you do, the more people will pay you for it.
 But it’s up to you to educate them on the value you offer and how you provide it.

 Make It Personal

 In an era of automation, providing “high touch” service is a unique differentiator.
-To be more efficient, many businesses are automating customer service processes and responses.
-While this helps the business, it turns customers off.
+Many businesses are automating customer service processes and responses to increase efficiency.
+While this helps the company, it turns customers off.

 Move conversations from texts and emails to video or phone conferences as soon as possible.
 Be careful not to rush people into this, but extend the offer right away, always willing to move at their pace.